jscaltreto/hackathon2022/verite/README.md

 # Verite Services and APIs

+*Note*: This API is available for testing purposes only.
+We do not conduct KYC/AML checks on our users.
+Clients who request a credential will not be subjected to KYC/AML checks.

 The Verite product motivation and protocol can be seen at [https://verite.id/](https://verite.id/).

 Our services are built based on the protocol defined by [https://verite.id/](https://verite.id/).
 Our services are not interacted with any service there.